Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 balance of every previous investor.
-The cost of updating the balances is still linear in the number of previous investors, but it is cheaper (in Solidity) than sending money back to each of them, which requires expensive inter-contract calls that trigger new subtransactions.
+The cost of updating the balances is still linear in the number of previous investors, but it is cheaper (in Solidity) than sending money back to each of them, which requires expensive inter-contract calls that trigger new sub-transactions.
 With this technique, previous investors are now required to withdraw their balance explicitly and voluntarily, through a call to some function, typically called `widthdraw()`.